chanzuckerberg/happy/examples/image_pipeline/README.md

 # Image Pipeline

 This example shows how you can use happy to create an base container image that can be utilized by other Happy applications.
+Use in conjunction with the nodejs_downstream example to test and end-to-end image pipeline example.

 ## Prerequistes